 - Louise Macdonald OBE, Chief Executive of Young Scot

 - Sarah Munro, Director of the Baltic Mill Centre for Contemporary Art

-- Ken Hughes, Company Secretary.
-Ken is Assistant Chief Executive at the Scottish Parliament and within the Futures Forum has responsibility as Company Secretary.
+- Michelle Hegarty, Company Secretary.
+Michelle is Assistant Chief Executive at the Scottish Parliament and within the Futures Forum has responsibility as Company Secretary.

 - Rob Littlejohn, Head of Business.
 Rob acts with delegated authority to organise and deliver events and projects in line with the strategic direction provided by the Board of Directors.

 - Nafees Iqbal, Business Co-ordinator.
 Nafees provides administrative and event support.